NoppesTheFolf/E621Client/README.md

 ## Testing

-E621Client now supports testing and Mocking. `E621ClientBuilder.Build()` will return an interface `IE621Client` that can be mocked using a mocking framework.
+E621Client supports testing by mocking. `E621ClientBuilder.Build()` will return an interface `IE621Client` which can be mocked using a mocking framework.
 You can use this to test your own logic with different responses of the `E621Client`.

 ## Report a bug